Erl-koenig/http-header-tracker/plugin/privacy-policy.md

 - Data accumulates until you manually export or clear it
 - Data remains on your device and under your complete control

+**Storage Security:**

+- Data in browser storage is **not encrypted** and is stored as plain text on your device's file system
+- Other browser extensions **cannot access** this data (Chrome isolates extension storage by design)
+- Someone with file system access could potentially read the stored data

 ### Server Mode (Optional)

 - You can optionally configure **your own** server endpoint in settings